 China

 The Chinese government takes a more nuanced approach to Bitcoin’s commodity classification.
-Bitcoin is legally considered a virtual commodity in China, despite the country’s hardline attitude on cryptocurrency trade and mining.
-Bitcoin remains a “digital commodity” in the eyes of the law, despite the fact that the government has outright forbidden trade and mining.
+Bitcoin is legally considered a virtual commodity in China despite the country’s hardline attitude on cryptocurrency trade and mining.
+Bitcoin remains a “digital commodity” in the eyes of the law, even though the government has outright forbidden trade and mining.

 Japan

 Bitcoin has been more widely accepted in Japan than in most other countries.
 While not officially recognized as currency, it is recognized as a legitimate payment method under the Payment Services Act.
-When sold, Bitcoin is liable to capital gains taxes because it is considered a commodity-like item.
+Because it is considered a commodity-like item, Bitcoin is liable to capital gains taxes when sold.

 Why Does the Commodity Classification Matter?